The Three Principles of Data Center Infrastructure Design

 The data center is home to the computational power, storage, and applications necessary to support an enterprise business.
 The data center infrastructure is central to the IT architecture, from which all content is sourced or passes through.
 Proper planning of the data center infrastructure design is critical, and performance, resiliency, and scalability need to be carefully considered.

 Another important aspect of the data center design is flexibility in quickly deploying and supporting new services.
 Designing a flexible architecture that has the ability to support new applications in a short time frame can result in a significant competitive advantage.
 Such a design requires solid initial planning and thoughtful consideration in the areas of port density, access layer uplink bandwidth, true server capacity, and oversubscription, to name just a few.

-The data center network design is based on a proven layered approach, which has been tested and improved over the past several years in some of the largest data center implementations in the world.
-The layered approach is the basic foundation of the data center design that seeks to improve scalability, performance, flexibility, resiliency, and maintenance.
+The data center network design is based on a proven layered approach.
+This has been tested and improved over the past several years in some of the largest data center implementations in the world.
+The layered approach is the basic foundation of the data center design.
+It seeks to improve scalability, performance, flexibility, resiliency and maintenance.

 The layers of the data center design are the core, aggregation, and access layers.
 These layers are briefly described as follows:

 - Core layer—Provides the high-speed packet switching backplane for all flows going in and out of the data center.
 The core layer provides connectivity to multiple aggregation modules and provides a resilient Layer 3 routed fabric with no single point of failure.
 The core layer runs an interior routing protocol, such as OSPF or ISIS, and load balances traffic between the campus core and aggregation layers.

 - Aggregation layer modules—Provide important functions, such as service module integration, Layer 2 domain definitions, spanning tree processing, and default gateway redundancy.
 Server-to-server multi-tier traffic flows through the aggregation layer and can use services to optimize and secure applications.
 Examples of services include firewalls and server load balancing.